programjio/Binance_Spot_Trading/README.md

 https://t.me/longbuylongsellindicator

 - Simple code for Binance Spot Trading with GUI.
-Stop loss ,Take Profit ,Buy Sell Commands added .Trailing Stop etc
+Stop loss ,Take Profit ,Buy Sell Commands added .Trailing Stop etc. OCO order for placing Stop and Take profit in one click on both BUY or SELL side too.
 - Simply run main.py file .
 GUI will open and display the current price of the tradingpair
 - Feed your API and Key in the credentials.py file
 - In main.py percencent1 = 0.02 percencent2 = 1  percencents2 = 1 percencents1 = 0.02  shall be changed to set the desired buy or sell percentage for the trading